k2view-academy/K2View-Academy/articles/26_fabric_security/02_fabric_entities_design.md

 By default, Fabric uses its built-in master-key generator, which uses strong Java methods aimed for AES key generation algorithms.
 A
 Master key can be regenerated via the [Master Key Rotation](#master-key-rotation) mechanism.

-As an alternative for using its built-in master key generator, Fabric enables integration with [KMS](#kms) (Key Management Service) to generate and encrypt its master key.
+As an alternative for using its built-in master key generator, Fabric enables integration with [KMS](#kms) (Key Management Services) to generate and encrypt its master key.

 ### Master Key Storage